StellarFw/stellar-framework.com/src/guide/http.md

 })
 ```

-> Note: once we never called `stellar.connect` the request are make by HTTP action.
-More information can be found on the [WebSocket docs page](./websocket.html).
+> Note: since we never called `stellar.connect` the request is made via HTTP.
+More information can be found in the [WebSocket section](./websocket.html).